-There are now many researchers in the area of political economy, and very few models actually are special cases of the definition of political-economic equilibrium that I have given, because different writers generalize this or that part of my definition.
+There are now many researchers in the area of political economy, and very few models actually are special cases of the definition of political-economic equilibrium that I have given, because different writers alter this or that part of my definition.
 Many work with economies in which there is asymmetric information, or model the party competition process as consisting of two stages -- a general election, and legislative bargaining -- and/or introduce more than two parties, or introduce a many-period economy to study the interplay between growth and politics, and so on.
 Thus, writing the general model as I have reflects my own views about what is of primary importance in the political-economy project.
 I will single out two aspects, upon which I will concentrate the rest of my remarks.

-The first is to produce a conception of political competition which supports the existence of equilibrium when the policy space has more than one dimension.
+The first is to produce a conception of political competition that supports the existence of equilibrium when the policy space has more than one dimension.
 Modeling politics as unidimensional is extremely constraining, and I would say, extremely unrealistic, yet Nash equilibrium between opportunistic parties only exists, essentially, when the policy space is unidimensional.
 The response of most writers to this problem has been either to substitute some other equilibrium concept than Nash's for the game played between parties, or to say that equilibrium fails to exist in political competition, and the consequence is 'cycling.'
 In the latter case, attention then switches to what sorts of political institution are invented to stop the cycle.
-I have found both of these approaches to be intellectually unappealing for reasons that I describe in Roemer (2001).
+I have found both of these approaches to be intellectually unappealing for reasons that I describe in Roemer (2001, Chapter 8).

-The second problem is to propose a mapping $\sigma$ in which parties are responsive to their members.
+The second problem is to propose a mapping σ in which parties are responsive to their members.
 This is not a goal that all researchers find compelling - clearly Anthony Downs did not.
 But my view is that political parties are key institutions through which citizens with opposing interests organize their competition with each other, and it is an historical error to model parties as not reflecting these partisan interests in their goals.

-To the contrary, some argue that parties are created to get certain individuals elected, and the example of the Reform Party in the US, which appears to have been formed by Ross Perot for this reason, may be a case in point.
+Indeed, were parties not to represent coalitions of citizens, that would constitute the most massive agency failure in contemporary society!
+(To the contrary, some argue that parties are created to get certain individuals elected, and the example of the Reform Party in the US, which appears to have been formed by Ross Perot in the early 1990s for this reason, may be a case in point.)
 Nevertheless, I think for a party to be long-standing, it must become the voice of a coalition of citizens - not a totally principled voice, perhaps, but a voice, nonetheless.